LGBTQ rights in Europe: Recent developments

 On 7 February 2015, Slovaks voted in a referendum to ban same-sex marriage and same-sex parental adoption.
 The result of the referendum was for enacting the ban proposals, with 95% and 92% votes for, respectively.
 However, the referendum was deemed invalid under referendum law because of a low turnout (below 50% requirement).

 On 3 March 2015, the Parliament of Slovenia passed a same-sex marriage bill by a 51–28 vote.
-On 20 December 2015, Slovenians rejected the new same-sex marriage bill by a margin of 63% to 37%.
+On 20 December 2015, Slovenians rejected the new same-sex marriage bill by a margin of 63% to 37%, due to low turnout.
+In July 2022, the Constitutional Court of Slovenia declared the law prohibiting same-sex marriage unconstitutional and ordered the Slovenian Parliament to amend it.
+The Parliament complied in October 2022, thereby legalizing same-sex marriage and joint adoption.
+A public poll conducted by the Office of the Principle of Equality showed that 72% of Slovenians supported the legalization.

 In November 2015, the Parliament of Cyprus approved a bill which legalised civil unions for same-sex couples in a 39–12 vote.
 It took effect on 9 December 2015.

 A bill to legalise civil unions for same-sex couples in Greece was approved in December 2015 by its Parliament in a 194–55 vote.
 The law was signed by the President and took effect on 24 December 2015.

 On 29 April 2016, the Parliament of the Faroe Islands, a Danish dependency, voted to extend Danish same-sex marriage legislation to the territory, excluding the possibility to be legally wed in a religious ceremony.
 The Danish Parliament still had to approve the exclusion of religious marriages for the Faroe Islands, unlike in Denmark where churches can perform marriages between persons of the same sex.
 The law within the Faroe Islands went into effect on 1 July 2017, after the ratification formality by both the Danish Parliament and royal assent.